OctoPrint/OctoPrint/docs/features/accesscontrol.rst

    user accounts are not to be used any more, remove ``.octoprint/users.yaml``.
    If you don't remove this file, the above changes won't lead to the configuration being shown again, instead Access Control will just be enabled using the already existing login data.
 This is to prevent you from resetting access control by accident.

+.. rubric:: Footnotes

+.. [#f1] For Linux that will be ``~/.octoprint/config.yaml``, for Windows it will be ``%APPDATA%/OctoPrint/config.yaml`` and for
+         Mac ``~/Library/Application Support/OctoPrint/config.yaml``
+ will just be
+   enabled using the already existing login data.
+This is to prevent you from resetting access control by accident.